 - Get to know your rights.
-There are laws that protect your rights as an Aboriginal person with disability. - Having rights also means having responsibilities.
+There are laws that protect your rights as a person with disability. - Having rights also means having responsibilities.
 Your responsibilities are just as important as your rights. - The best way to protect your rights in study, training or work is to also know and meet your responsibilities.
 For example it's your responsibility to seek reasonable adjustments if you need them and to provide appropriate documentation. - There are legal services in every Australian State and Territory which can provide advice on legal problems.
 Search "legal help" and your State/Territory.

-Protection vs discrimination
+Protection vs disability discrimination

 - The Disability Discrimination Act 1992 (DDA) is designed to ensure that people with disability aren't treated less fairly than other people because of their disability.
-The Racial Discrimination Act 1975 makes it against the law to treat people unfairly because of their race, colour, descent, nationality, ethnic origin or immigrant status.
-Both Acts cover a range of life areas, including access, education, employment and using services. - The Disability Standards for Education 2005 come from the DDA.
-These standards set out the rights of people with disabilities, particularly in education settings.
-This includes at school, in training or university. - The DDA makes education providers and employers legally responsible for making reasonable adjustments to enable people with disabilities to participate in education and work on the same basis as other people.
+It covers a range of life areas, including access, education, employment, activities and sport. - The Disability Standards for Education 2005 come from the DDA.
+These standards set out the rights of people with disabilities particularly in education settings.
+This includes at school, in training or university. - If a person with disability feels they have been discriminated against, they can make a complaint to the Australian Human Rights Commission. - The DDA makes education providers and employers legally responsible for making reasonable adjustments to enable people with disabilities to participate in education and work on the same basis as other people.
 People with disability still need to be able to meet the inherent or essential requirements of their course or job.
-The next section gives more information about reasonable adjustments and inherent requirements. - If a person feels they have been discriminated against, they can make a complaint to the Australian Human Rights Commission.
+The next section gives more information about reasonable adjustments and inherent requirements.